JetBrains/kotlin-web-site/docs/reference/basic-syntax.md

   print("Yes")
 ```

-Using function literals to filter and map collections:
+Using lambda expressions to filter and map collections:

 ``` kotlin
 names